GuusKemperman/GuusKemperman.github.io/_projects/rts-3D.md

 - *[OpenGL](#opengl)*: My first experience with OpenGL and graphics programming.
 - *[Seamless Texture Repetition](#seamless-texture-repetition)*: An technically complex technique used to reduce texture repetition.
 - *[Serialization](#serialization)*: Perfect serialization of all entity types.
-- *[File compression](#file-compression)*: Algorithms & Custom containers development.
+- *[File compression](#file-compression)*: Algorithms & developing custom containers.
 - *[Procedural-generation](#procedural-generation)*: Procedural levels and units.

 # Cross Platform

-Working with the Raspberry Pi exclusively proved to be quite cumbersome, as everyday it took time to set up, the compilation time was incredibly slow and it was tedious to record content.
+Working with the Raspberry Pi exclusively proved to be quite cumbersome, as everyday it took time to set up, the compilation time was incredibly slow, and it was tedious to record content.
 I decided to take an extra step beyond the requirements of this project and support a Windows build as well.

-I used a few static libraries for input, graphics and physics.
-I'd never built a binary library myself, but I learned how to build the necessary libraries on Windows.
+I used a few static libraries for input, graphics and physics, although I had never built a binary library myself.
+I learned how to build the necessary libraries on Windows.

 My primitive approach to cross-platform support was to have two seperate projects in a .sln file.
 It worked, but it's ofcourse tedious to maintain two seperate projects when adding/removing files.
 I learned the basics of cross-platform development, along with the knowledge of what to do different in future projects.

 The final result was a game that I could develop on Windows, and only deploy on the Pi when needed.
-This sped up development *tremendously*, compilation times dropped from 5-10 minutes on the Pi to around 30 seconds on PC!
+This sped up development *tremendously*, compilation times dropped from 5–10 minutes on the Pi to around 30 seconds on PC!

 # OpenGL